weremagine/laravel-traits/README.md

 ## UserAgent
 `UserAgent` automatically adds the `user-agent` header specified in the request to an `agent` field when new records of a model are stored.

+`$parse_agent_fields` property _(optional)_
+A boolean to indicate whether or not to parse the agent string and store on creation - defaults to `false`.

+The following fields (nullable strings) are stored:
+- platform
+- platform_version
+- browser
+- browser_version
+- device
+- device_name

 ### Usage
 ```php
 use Remagine\Traits\UserAgent;